Best Beetroot Chutney and the Benefits of Using Glass

 - Pour into warm sterilised jars.
 Tap the jars to remove air pockets.
 Cover with waxed discs, then screw on the lids and label.

 Thanks to Friends of Glass for sponsoring this post.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the organisations and brands that help to keep Tin and Thyme blithe and blogging.
+Thanks also to my readers for supporting the organisations and brands that help to keep Tin and Thyme blithe and blogging.